|

 There are no records of John Martin's winning many more competitions but once St. Peter's found their feet they went on to win the Junior Football Championship in 1932 when they beat Saul in the final.

-The Golden era for the 'Point football was in the 40's and 50's when they won three senior titles in 1943, 1948 and 1953 and contributed to a few great finals in which they were the losers.
+The Golden era for the ‘Point football was in the 40’s and 50’s when they won three senior titles in 1943 (beating Bryansford after a replay by 3-3 to 1-3), 1948 (defeating Kilcoo 4-1 to 1-5) and 1953 (defeating Burren on a scoreline of 1-0 to 0-1 in an amazing game, where Warrenpoint did not actually score – Burren score a point and an own goal for Warrenpoint) and contributed to a few great finals in which they were the losers.
 County Junior Championship titles were won in 1932 and 1940.
-County Intermediate Championships were won in 1972 and 2001.
-County Minor Championship titles were won in 1950 and 1977.
+County Intermediate Championships were won in 1972, 1974, 2001 and 2012.
+County Minor Championship titles were won in 1950, 1977and 2012.
+The club won its first Down U-20 Football Championship in 2013.
 County U-16 Football Championships were won in 1970 and 1986, and the club won the County U-14 Football League Title in 1973, 1987 and 1997.
-The club holds 4 County Reserve Championships in 1979, 1989, 1992 and 1996.
+The club holds 4 County Reserve Championships in 1979, 1989, 1992 and 1996 and a single Down Premier Reserve Football title in 2012.

 In 1985 the club won the All Ireland U-14 Gaelic Football All-Ireland Feile Competition held in Cork and in 1988, Saint Peters won the Down U-15 Og sport gaelic football competition.

-The Senior football team won the Down ACL Div 2 title in 2008 and will now compete in the Down ACL Div 2, this year, following relegation from Div 1 last year.
+The Senior football team won the Down ACL Div 2 title on four occasions, namely: 1975, 2001, 2008 and 2014.

 In 1981, St. Peter's hosted its Golden Jubilee Celebrations with a Golden Jubilee Dinner in Warrenpoint Town Hall in September 1981, preceeded with an event for all former club senior footballers in the Osbourne Hotel, Warrenpoint.